breakthatbass/conway/README.md

 ```
 conway <size>
 ```
 The default grid size is 20x20 since that will fit in the default terminal size.
-I think it looks best if you resize the terminal to fit a 50x50 grid.
+I think it looks best if you resize the terminal to fit a 50x50 grid (which would be called with `conway 50`).
 That would be a resizing of 100x50 of the terminal.

 ## Installation
 ```